 What is Screenshot Tool and Editor?

-Adware is a type of software that generates revenue for its developer by displaying various advertisements, for example, banners, coupons, surveys, pop-up ads.
-It is common that ads displayed by adware are designed to promote questionable pages.
+Adware generates revenue for the developer by displaying various advertisements.
+For example, banners, coupons, surveys, and pop-ups.
+Commonly, ads displayed by adware promote dubious web pages.
 Sometimes they are used to distribute potentially unwanted apps.
-Therefore, it is strongly advisable not to click such ads.
+Therefore, do not to click intrusive ads of any kind.

-Another reason not to have any adware installed on the operating system (or a browser) is that it could be designed to gather browsing data (e.g., IP addresses, entered search queries, geolocations, URLs of visited pages).
-Also, it could be designed to gather sensitive information.
-The problem with it is that collected data could be sold to third parties (potentially cyber criminals) or misused for other malicious purposes.
+Adware installed on operating systems or browsers can gather browsing data (e.g., IP addresses, entered search queries, geolocations, URLs of visited pages), and also private, sensitive information.
+The data could be sold to third parties (potentially, cyber criminals) or misused for other malicious purposes.